Clinical-Genomics/scout/docs/user-guide/pages.md

 Sometimes you will also see a cyan colored dot to the left of the case ID.
 This is an indicator that there's been some recent activity in the case such as a new comment.

-A tag "ASSIGNED" will be displayed for each case that is assigned to you.
+Your name will be tagged for each case that is assigned to you.
+For cases that are assigned to other people you will see a tag "ASSIGNED".

 ----------